infovore/keynote_html_exporter/Readme.markdown

 Dependencies
 ------------

-keynote_dump.rb requires rb-appscript [http://appscript.sourceforge.net/rb-appscript/index.html] to talk to Keynote, and uses ERB [http://ruby-doc.org/stdlib/libdoc/erb/rdoc/classes/ERB.html] for its templating.
+keynote_dump.rb requires rb-appscript [http://appscript.sourceforge.net/rb-appscript/index.html] to talk to Keynote, and uses Erubis [http://www.kuwata-lab.com/erubis/] for its templating.

 In addition, if you wish to dynamically resize slide images, you'll need ImageMagick and RMagick [http://rmagick.rubyforge.org] installed.